-Currently, the 20-year stipulation for eligibility still stands, although there’s been considered debate about future changes.
-The decision to enlist for 20 years is a big one with a lot of contributing factors—especially with the possibility of a structural change.
+One perk that requires a lot more patience to acquire is retirement.
+Currently, the 20-year stipulation for eligibility still stands, although there has been debate over future changes.
+The decision to enlist for 20 years is a big one with a lot of contributing factors—especially with the possibility of a structural change in the future.

 Here are some things to think about when considering making the military an all-out career:

 Currently, the military retirement system offers three options that vary depending on enlistment date.
 All three award a certain percentage of your basic pay after 20 years of service, scaling up to 100 percent after 40 years.